ronanchilvers/ronanchilvers.github.io/_posts/2014-10-19-multiarch-in-ubuntu.md

 Note the use of the ':386' notation after the package name.
 This tells apt-get that we're after the i386 package rather than the default amd64.

-Now when I run adb (output snipped for brevity):
+Now when I run ADB (output snipped for brevity):

 {% highlight bash %}
 ronan@tintin:~$ ~/bin/android-studio/sdk/platform-tools/adb